decode-data/decode-data.github.io/docs/index.md

 ## Where is it installed?
 A decoder is installed in a configurable dataset (within the same region as the inbound data), but typically the same dataset as the inbound data.

+Decoders can deployed programmatically across hundreds of data sources in just a few lines of code.
+No configuration is _required_, but Decoders _can_ be configured in granular ways depending on the use-case and data.

+## What Decoders are currently available?
+The [Google Analytics 4 Decoder]('docs/ga4') is currently open to private alpha registration.

+Apply for access <a href="https://docs.google.com/forms/d/e/1FAIpQLSf1LVjV2PAVxOqnQMZrg43XMRwblpHPaooGGX2eCJ1Or52qwg/viewform?usp=sf_link" target="_blank">here</a>.